-Faculty share the view that informed, imaginative and critical thinking enables scholars and educators to actively shape cultural concepts of learning through education.
+Faculty share the view that informed, imaginative, and critical thinking enables scholars and educators to actively shape cultural concepts of learning through education.
 With this in mind, the programs-both separately and together-offer students the skills and knowledge needed to thrive and assume leadership in today's changing cultural and educational environment.

-Contact: Ruth Vinz

-Email:

-Phone: (212) 678-3469 Fax: (212) 678-3746 Address: 334B Horace Mann
+Contact: William Gaudelli Email: ahofc@tc.columbia.edu Phone: (212) 678-3469 Fax: (212) 678-3746 Address: 334B Horace Mann